rifanid98/task-management-backend-nestjs/README.md

-This is a backend api for Task Management app.
+**_task-management-backend-nestjs_** is a backend api for Task Management app.
 Built with NestJs as a framework of Node.js and PostgreSQL as a database which has [features](#features).

 ## :memo: Table Of Content